bonino97/LemonBooster-v2/README.md

 #### Register on → http://beta.lemonbooster.com/auth/register
 #### Follow the Installation steps on → http://beta.lemonbooster.com/docs

+## ¿What is LemonBooster?

+It is a tool that automates and monitors a large part of the Recon phase.

+It runs in a web environment, and facilitates the execution of tools.

 ## ¿How to Run?

 1. Go to [DigitalOcean](https://m.do.co/c/b11f008f8927), [Linode](https://www.linode.com/?r=30f11dc4791aafe40fad71f0de8f0682f88fc7af) or run a VPS with your favourite provider.